- For annual performance, please refer to our Sustainability Report 2019.

 Managing Our Supply Chain

 We work with a wide range of suppliers and business partners.
-Dedicated to operating responsibly, we have developed a robust governance structure to manage our supply chain-related risks.
-Reporting to the Engineering Director, a Sustainable Procurement Task Force under the Procurement and Contracts Department serves to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with the key work areas focusing on:
+Dedicated to operating responsibly, we have developed a robust governance structure and are in the process of implementing a sustainable procurement programme to manage and mitigate supply chain-related risks.
+Reporting to the Engineering Director, the Procurement and Contracts Department serves to monitor the overall implementation of sustainable supply chain initiatives across the Corporation with the key work areas focusing on:

 Supplier Surveys and Compliance:

 Conduct surveys to ensure compliance with the Supplier Code of Practice